Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 `http[s]://<host>:<port>/[<contextPath>/]/<servicePath>[/<scriptPath>] [?<scriptArgs>]`

-The `host`, `port`, and `contextPath` are all predefined by where the Alfresco Content Services server is installed.
+The `host`, `port`, and `contextPath` are all predefined by where the Content Services server is installed.
 By default, the `contextPath` is `alfresco`.

 The Web Script Framework is mapped to `servicePath`.
-All Alfresco Content Services server URL requests that start with `/<contextPath>/<servicePath>` trigger the Web Script Framework into action by assuming that a web script is to be invoked.
+All Content Services server URL requests that start with `/<contextPath>/<servicePath>` trigger the Web Script Framework into action by assuming that a web script is to be invoked.
 By default, there are two variations of `servicePath` that are acceptable: `/service` and an abbreviated version `/s`.